Publius-Huldah's Blog

 Section 1 of the 14th Amendment (ratified 1868) says:

 What does this mean?
-Harvard Professor Raoul Berger’s meticulously documented book, Government by Judiciary: The Transformation of the Fourteenth Amendment, proves by means of thousands of quotes from the Congressional Debates, that the purpose of the 14th Amendment was to protect freed slaves from southern Black Codes which denied them basic rights of citizenship.
+Harvard Professor Raoul Berger’s meticulously documented book, Government by Judiciary: The Transformation of the Fourteenth Amendment, proves by means of thousands of quotes from the Congressional Debates, that the purpose of Sec.
+1 of the 14th Amendment was to extend citizenship to freed slaves and to provide constitutional authority for the federal Civil Rights Act of 1866 which protected the freed slaves from southern Black Codes which denied them their God given rights.

 a) In Ch.
-11 of his book, Prof. Berger shows the true meaning of the “due process” clause of the 14th Amendment:
+11 of his book [go to page 245 of this pdf ed], Prof. Berger shows the true meaning of the “due process” clause of the 14th Amendment:

 …nor shall any State deprive any person of life, liberty, or property, without due process of law…